kirschbaum-development/laravel-actions/README.md

 ## Usage

-There are two different ways we can call our newly created action.
+There are two different ways we can call our newly created Action.

 ### From the Action

-We can call one of three methods on the action itself as long as the class is using the `CanAct` trait.
+We can call one of three methods on the Action itself as long as the class is using the `CanAct` trait.

 ```php
 ChuckNorris::act($data);